Pygmy owl

 Pygmy owls are members of the genus Glaucidium.
 They belong to the typical owl family, Strigidae.

 The genus consists of 29 species distributed worldwide.
 These are mostly small owls, and some of the species are called "owlets".
-Most pygmy owl species are nocturnal and they mainly hunt large insects and other small prey.
+The genus includes nocturnal, diurnal, and crepuscular species.
+Birds in this genus mainly hunt large insects and other small prey.

 Taxonomy

 The genus Glaucidium was introduced in 1826 by the German zoologist Friedrich Boie.
 The type species was designated as the Eurasian pygmy owl by George Robert Gray in 1840.
 The genus name is from Ancient Greek glaukidion meaning "little owl" or "owlet".
-It is diminutive of glaux meaning "owl".
+It is diminutive of glaux (γλαυξ) meaning "owl".

 A molecular phylogenetic study of the owls published in 2019 found that the widely distributed northern hawk-owl (Surnia ulula) is sister to the genus Glaucidium.

 Species

 The genus contains 29 living species: